stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Select : Trust

 >**Can I have my own itsme app (production) together with the itsme UAT app?**
+Currently, you can only have 1 itsme app on your device at one moment in time independently of Production, UAT or E2E.
 >**How can I set the level of security at the level of the App (5 digit code only without fingerprint or facial recognition  eg.)**?
 You can configure this option through the parameter “**acr_values**”, documented in   [this](#acrvalues) section.